slarwise/yamlls/README.md

 This repo is basically copied from [a-h/examplelsp](https://github.com/a-h/examplelsp), which is an awesome starting point for understanding how to write a language server!

+## File detection

+- Kubernetes: Everything kubernetes has `kind` and `apiVersion` on the top level.
+If the user has entered one of them, we can give completions for the other.
+- github actions?
+Can look at the filepath, if it is under github/workflows then we can be sure.
+- Other stuff?
+Not sure yet.
+- Should we treat kubernetes and github actions as their own languages?
+That would simplify the language server, if we have separate ones for each.
+For example, bash files use the shebang to identify the language, not the file extension.

+## Json schemas

+- Kubernetes: yannh/kubernetes-json-schema
+- Kubernetes Custom Resource Definitions: datreeio/CRDs-catalog
+- Github and others: json.schemastore.org